-Kohl's Safe and Sound, an injury prevention service of Children's Hospital at Erlanger provides classes and events on topics such as distracted driving, car seat safety, bicycle and toy safety, and more.
+Kohl's Safe and Sound, an injury prevention service of Children's Hospital at Erlanger provides classes and events on motor vehicle safety topics such as distracted driving and car seat safety.

 All classes and information are free of charge and are designed to promote awareness of and aversion strategies for day-to-day situations that may pose preventable risks to children.

 CLICK HERE to visit the Kohl's Cares website.